RatJuggler/sync-gandi-dns/README.md

 Options:
   --version                       Show the version and exit.
+  -no-ipv6, --no-ipv6-update      Don't update the IPV6 address, will override
+                                  '-ipv6'.
+  -ipv4, --ipv4-address IPV4_ADDRESS
-  -ipv4 IPV4_ADDRESS              Override the IPV4 address to update the
-                                  domain DNS with.
+                                  Override the IPV4 address to update the domain DNS with.
+  -ipv6, --ipv6-address IPV6_ADDRESS
-  -ipv6 IPV6_ADDRESS              Override the IPV6 address to update the
-                                  domain DNS with.
+                                  Override the IPV6 address to update the domain DNS with.
   -l, --log-level [DEBUG|VERBOSE|INFO|WARNING]
                                   Show additional logging information.
                                   [default: INFO]
   --help                          Show this message and exit.
 ```

+I've currently got it running as an hourly `cron` job.